unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

   PLUGINS_HOST="http://api:5000"
   ```

   The address of the plugin service.
-The address specified here is internal in the docker network, such as `http://api:5000`, which specify the container name.
+The address specified here, such as `http://api:5000`, is external to the docker network because it is used in the frontend module.

 - **`NEXT_PUBLIC_PLUGINS_HOST`**